itsacademyjs/ajs-content/html/c7-accepting-input-using-forms/s1-understanding-forms.md

-# Understanding Forms

 So far you have learnt how to display text, images, video, audio, tables and lists in your HTML document.

 But you might also have situations where your HTML document requires some amount of interactivity - meaning you might want to take information from to user as opposed to giving information to the user.

 That's where forms come in.